Contract Diagnostics Organization

 Q: What are key challenges for a pharmaceutical company developing a companion diagnostic?

-The traditional path for pharmaceutical companies needing to develop a companion diagnostic is to outsource and coordinate the various diagnostic activities with multiple vendors.
-Since every diagnostic activity requires in-depth knowledge in those areas, biopharma may be coordinating development activities with many different vendors for biomarker identification, assay and kit development, platform identification and adaptation, multicenter clinical trial services, regulatory services, accredited clinical laboratory services, IVD manufacture and deployment.
+The traditional path for pharmaceutical companies needing to develop an FDA-approved companion diagnostic is to outsource and coordinate the various diagnostic activities with multiple vendors.
+Since every diagnostic activity requires in-depth knowledge in those areas, biopharma may be coordinating development activities with many different vendors for biomarker identification, assay and kit development, platform identification and adaptation, multicenter clinical trial services, regulatory IVD compliance services, accredited clinical laboratory services, IVD manufacture and deployment.
 The coordination of timelines is complex and challenging.
 When unexpected results or delays occur during drug development or trials, multiple vendors must be notified and activities altered or ceased.

 Since a clinical laboratory will ultimately purchase and offer the final approved IVD, employing a technology and platform that is accepted and common in the community is a vital consideration for deployment.
 Oftentimes, large diagnostic companies are approached that are predisposed to using their existing technology and platforms that capitalize on their own internal synergies and interests instead of exploring what is best-suited for the IVD.

-At ResearchDx, we simplify the process by being a single source vendor that integrates all diagnostic development activity.
+At ResearchDx, we simplify the process by being a single source vendor that integrates all IVD diagnostic development activity.
 We provide an agnostic approach to selecting technology and platforms as we have no competing interests or arrangements with manufacturers of instrumentation.
 We focus on our client’s needs to ensure their objectives are being met by using technology and platforms that align with their goals and commercialization strategies.
-Building and validating assays of any type, start–to-finish, is what we do.
+Building and validating assays of any type, start-to-finish, is what we do.

 Q: What are “custom” diagnostics services?

-At ResearchDx, we provide IVD development services tailored specifically to the needs of the client.
+At ResearchDx, we provide IVD diagnostic development services tailored specifically to the needs of the client.
 Every project is unique.
 Together, programs are designed and developed to meet client specifications, goals and commercialization strategies.

 Q: What is a common example of a custom service?